kimxilxyong/gorp/README.md

 * Backward compatibility, does not break current code which uses standard gorp

 If you want to run the unit tests:
 ```
 github.com\kimxilxyong\gorp> test_all.bat
 ```

 Tested with MySQL and PostgreSQL.
 Other databases are not supported currently.

+Please note:
+The following part of the readme is from the original gorp:

 # Go Relational Persistence